 Water is scarce in Southern Africa, so we have to work to conserve it.

-As a Conservation volunteer, you will help us construct and repair waterholes, boreholes and rainwater tanks.
+As a wildlife Conservation volunteer, you will help us construct and repair waterholes, boreholes and rainwater tanks.
 This will ensure that water is caught up during the wet season and that there is lots of fresh water during the dry season.

 Surveys

 Keeping tabs on the movements of wild animals is no easy feat, but we manage to do a pretty good job with our ongoing surveys.
-During your time in Botswana, you may help us with a bird census, a crocodile sensus, spoor identification or compiling an inventory of all the mammal species in the reserve.
+During your time in Botswana, you may help us with a bird census, a crocodile census, spoor identification or compiling an inventory of all the mammal species in the reserve.

 We’re currently conducting a survey of all the baobab trees in the reserve and doing a thorough vegetation mapping project.